 If physical therapy can help, this is the best time to ask questions and learn more about what your treatment will include.

 What might physical therapy treatment look like for you?

 Everyone’s body structure is different.
 As we age, our bodies change.

 Pain and discomfort may become less tolerable.
 Healing may take longer.

 Between any two people, pain, discomfort and healing ability are different too.

-At Champion Sports Medicine, we take all of that into consideration.
+We take all of that into consideration.
 After an initial consult, a treatment plan will be tailored for you.
 The treatment plan is the guide for what, when and how treatment happens.
 This is a key factor in the success of your physical therapy experience.

 To begin, there’s a time element for physical therapy and getting the best results.